GreyHak/sui/README.txt

 *** 6.3 Getting Display Page

-pageName = suiWindow.getCurrentDisplayedPage()
+pageName = suiWindow.getCurrentDisplayedPage() -> str

 Returns the name of the page being displayed.

 *** 6.4 Setting Data Alert

-suiWindow.setAlert(str dataName, bool alertFlag)
+suiWindow.setAlert(dataName: str, alertFlag: bool)

 Sets the alert flag for all <text-value> and <linear-plot> elements defined with name=dataName.
 This causes the value to be shown in a warning color.